solaris-games/solaris-command/docs/game-design-document.md

     * Capturing an enemy *Capital Planet* is devastating, it could very well knock the opposing player out of the game.
 * **Stations:** Deployable logistics hubs.
 They extend supply range from Planets to deep space.
     * *Pool Limit:* The number of deployable stations is capped by the number of Planets controlled.
-    * When deployed, a station enters provides supply at the beginning of the following cycle.
+    * When deployed, a station provides supply at the beginning of the following cycle.

 ### C. Terrain
 The hex grid imposes strategic constraints via terrain types.